• Skip to main content

 Easy Pie Dough Cut Outs

 Using leftover pie dough to create edible accents is an easy way to dress up any pie.
 They key here is to bake the cut-outs separately from the pie.
-Baking them separately allows you to control how brown they turn when baked and keeps them from sinking into the pie.

 I favor plunger cookie cutters for pie crust.
 They add a bit more texture, like the veins on the leaves.
 Don’t forget to add the egg wash so they bake up nice and golden brown!

-Pumpkin Pie Decorations
+Pumpkin Pie without Evaporated Milk

 All-Butter Pie Dough